Joshuayeo95/Loan-Defaults/README.md

 These notebooks contain clear documentation of my thought process as i was working through the project.

+__Note__: The functions used in this notebook can be found in the scripts within the utils folder.

 ## Machine Learning Models

 * NearestCentroid